"...regretfully we did not have band, chorus, drama (except for one year and that Sister was transfered)

 with shoes to guarantee the perpetuity of the place.

 subjects that were taught (for the most part) contained the excellence of old fashioned learning.
 There were a few teachers

 who were way past retirement age and even somewhat demented.
-We had no young teachers until our senior
+We had no young teachers until our senior year.

-grade school, parish and school was missing, and post graduate contact was minimal...and not combined with school issues.
+parish and school was missing, and post graduate contact was minimal...and not combined with school issues.
 Though school

 spirit was always preached, there was little if any actualization.
-We, as a class, held our own reunions, we
+We, as a class, held our own reunions, we were never contacted

 away.
 I am in contact with one person in the class that graduated ahead of us....they are not in contact with one another